 The restaurant name is Brisk eatery; meaning quick, active, or lively.
-An important aspect of this brand, is the emphasis of having the “brisk” pace of a fast-food place, w/out sacrificing the quality of a sit-down joint.
+An important aspect of this brand, is the emphasis of having the, “brisk,” pace of a fast-food place, without sacrificing the quality of a sit-down joint.

 Several versions of the logo were played around with, leading up to this spinach leaf shape.
-One thing that sold the first solution I came up with before this, was the visual movement I could pull off with that shape, leaning to the right.
+One thing that sold the solution, was the visual movement I could pull off with the shape, leaning to the right.

 According to my research for the project, the voice of this brand resonates heavily with 18-35-year old’s, that care about local, healthy food choices.
 As mentioned, it is in a farmer’s market, which brings in the warm, down-home feel into the mix of emotions customers get.